-When you are in Paris - Georgetown, you'll notice that it is more blue-collar than most other communities in America.
-39.12% of Paris - Georgetown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Paris - Georgetown is generally considered to be a blue-collar town.
+39.12% of the Paris - Georgetown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Paris - Georgetown is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Paris - Georgetown who work in management occupations (11.87%), sales jobs (8.10%), and teaching (6.06%).

-Paris - Georgetown is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Paris - Georgetown is a great place for families with children to consider.
+First of all, many other families with children live here, making Paris - Georgetown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Paris - Georgetown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Paris - Georgetown’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small town, Paris - Georgetown doesn't have a public transportation system that people use for their commute.